Don’t lose an opportunity

-2. Reiterate your interest in the position.
-It is incredible how simply saying that you are interested and excited about the position can be the difference between getting to the next step in the process and not.
+You would be amazed at how just expressing an interest and excitement about the position can be the difference between moving forward and not.
 Every hiring manager wants enthusiasm and energy on their team and just hearing once more that you are interested and want to move forward may be the difference.
 Even if you’re not 100% sure this is true, fake it until you make it and say,

 Candidate: “I just want to say that our conversation today has made me even more interested in this position.”

 3. Reiterate that you are qualified for the job.

 This is where the careful messaging comes full circle in the interview.
 If you’ve read my article on the important First 10 Minutes of the interview, then go back to those X, Y, and Z skills that the manager identified early in the conversation and briefly remind the hiring manager of the examples you brought up early on in the conversation.
 It also demonstrates to the hiring manager that you are listening to what they are saying and value their thoughts and insight.

 Candidate: “I believe I have all the skills you’re looking for to be successful in this job.
 As far as being a team player [or whatever X skill they mentioned], I believe I have demonstrated that in the example we discussed earlier that deadline I had where I rallied the troops.
 As far as being resourceful [or skill Y from the interviewer], I hope that the example we discussed about that research project I did at my last employer will prove that I keep looking for a solution, and as far as [any other skills that have come up] I think the example of blah, blah, blah. . . proves that I have that skill.” ”